arXiv/arxiv-docs/source/brand/voice.md

 Communicating with consistent language and grammar is important to clearly reflect our professionalism.

 ##How we describe arXiv
 We communicate these messages in an approachable, open, and professional manner.
 Specifically, we cater to our diverse research community of readers, authors, and librarians at all career stages.
 We use clear language, we take concerns seriously, and we never minimize anyone’s struggles.
-Additionally, we honor and reinforce community connections by frequently quoting diverse and influential members of the arXiv community.
+Additionally, we honor and highlight connections with our many stakeholders by frequently quoting diverse members of the extended arXiv community.

 ###One Liner
 arXiv is a curated research-sharing platform that empowers people around the world to read and contribute cutting edge work quickly in an open access environment.